 As soon as you will wander around the streets in the old city center, taking you from one tourist attraction in Prague to another, don’t forget that the whole city center is interesting due to it sold and magnificent architecture.

-Less known tourist attractions in Prague
+Less known things to do in Prague

-A new tourist attraction in Prague is the Manifesto market.
+One of the new tourist attraction in Prague is the Manifesto market.
 It is mostly visited by locals, at least for now, and it is a fun place to mingle with friends and trying different world cuisines.
 The Manifesto is also sponsored by MasterCard so this is another cashless zone, where you should forget about the cash and visit it with your credit / debit card.

 Local farmer’s markets